ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

     Generally i.i.d. $X ∼ N (μ, σ2)$ however BN uses the standard normal distribution.
 What mean and variance does the standard normal distribution have?
     3. What is the mathematical process of normalization?
     4. Describe, how normalization works in BN.

 ---

+14. Compare batch norm and layer norm.

+---

+7. Weight normalization separates a weight vector’s norm from its gradient.
+How would it help with training?

+---